sugaryourcoffee/monitoring/docs/ganglia.md

     ganglia$ puppet agent --enable

 Then another run of `sudo puppet agent --test` will show an error that the catalog could not be found.
-But that is o.k. for now as we don't have a module yet.
+But that is OK. for now as we don't have a module yet.

     ganglia$ puppet agent --test